mikeparcewski/reactiveOpenAPI/docs/AZURE.md

 If you followed most of the tutorial from Azure (link above) or just know Azure, you should be able to fill these out fairly easily, if not RTFM.

+The one hard thing, if you haven't done it before, is getting your connection-string, but again Micrsoft has a page for that https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string, everything else is pretty obvious.

 > IMPORTANT NOTE: We already have spring.cloud configuration, so don't past the whole section in, just find the
 > cloud configuration section that already exists in the application.yml and put the event hub info in